llstarscreamll/Crud/readme.md

 composer update
 ```

+Now go to `hello.dev/crud` to start using the app.

 ## Generated files

 Here are a quick overview of the generated folders/files to give you the big idea of what is generated from a package named Library with an table called books, off course not a real life example, just have different kind of fields to prove some functionalities, this example is taking from the package functional tests: